Audi 100: Audi 100 (C1, 1968–1976)

 The first Audi 100, developed by Auto Union (Volkswagen's subsidiary) in Ingolstadt, was unveiled as a four-door sedan on November 26, 1968.
 Its name originally denoting a power output of 100 PS, the Audi 100 was the company's largest car since the revival of the Audi brand by Volkswagen in 1965.
 The C1 platform spawned several variants: the Audi 100 two- and four-door saloons, and the Audi 100 Coupé S, a fastback coupé, which bore a resemblance to the Aston Martin DBS released a year earlier with similar details such as the louvres behind the rear side windows and the shape of the rear light clusters.

 Audi followed the introduction of the four-door saloon in November 1968 with a two-door saloon in October 1969 and the 100 Coupé S in autumn 1970.
 The cars' 1.8 litre four cylinder engines originally came in base 100 (80 PS), 100 S (90 PS), and 100 LS (100 PS) versions, while the coupé was powered by a bored-out 1.9 litre developing 115 PS.
 From April 1970 the 100 LS could be ordered with a three-speed automatic transmission sourced from Volkswagen.

 Although the Audi 100's engines were considered 'rough', critics stated that buyers whose first car had been a Beetle and aspired to upgrade to a contemporary diesel-powered Mercedes-Benz were unlikely to be discouraged.
 The Ingolstadt production line was at full capacity, yet fell short of demand during the summer of 1970 and an additional line was set up in Volkswagen's own Wolfsburg plant, which made it the first water cooled car produced there.
 For the Swiss market, the 100 LS was equipped with a version of the 1.8 liter engine bored out by 0.5 mm, producing 107 PS.
-This placed the engine above 9 horsepower tax thresholds in the 19 cantons where this system was in use; why this was desired is unknown.
+This placed the engine above the 9 horsepower tax threshold in the 19 cantons where this system was in use; why this was desired is unknown.